-For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).
+your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).

-- If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost-sharing amount for in-network services - If you obtain services from an out-of-network provider, you pay cost-sharing according to the plan's rules described in Chapter 3, Section 1.2, "Basic rules for getting your medical care covered by the plan"
+- If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost-sharing amount for in-network services - If you obtain covered services from an out-of-network provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare)

-For services that are covered by Humana Gold Plus H0028-025 (HMO) but are not covered by Medicare Part A or B: Humana Gold Plus H0028-025 (HMO) will continue to cover plan-covered services that are not covered
+For services that are covered by Humana Gold Plus H1951-013 (HMO) but are not covered by Medicare Part A or B: Humana Gold Plus H1951-013 (HMO) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+You pay your plan cost-sharing amount for these services.